 - Parchment-lined cookie sheet

 - Edible flowers and loose petals

-Grab a whole flower or flower petal with tweezers, then use the paintbrush to coat each petal, front and back, with a thin layer of egg whites (pasteurized egg whites are safe to eat without cooking!
-Look for them at your grocery store, right alongside your regular eggs).
+Grab a whole flower or flower petal with tweezers, then use a paintbrush to coat each petal (front and back) with a thin layer of egg whites.

 Use a spoon to sprinkle sugar over the surface of the flower.
 Pick up the flower with your tweezers and gently tap the tweezers against the rim of the bowl to knock off any excess sugar.

 Let the flowers dry on a a parchment-lined cookie sheet for at least 12 hours (overnight is best).
 When they're firm to the touch, they're ready to eat!